-So, if you have a relative, friend or neighbour who may need a little extra help, Halton Stairlifts have put together a list of ideas that will let them know you’re thinking of them by helping the elderly at Christmas.
+So, if you have a relative, friend or neighbour who may need a little extra help, we’ve put together a list of ideas that will let them know you’re thinking of them by helping the elderly at Christmas.

-- Find local events.
 Many communities host Christmas dinners wanting to join in with festivities this Christmas, but are also looking for company to enjoy it with.
 Organisations like Community Christmas help to connect members of the community with local events.
-Discover which events are available across Merseyside and Cheshire, and get ready to wear a paper hat and tell cheesy jokes.
+Discover which events are available across Merseyside and Cheshire.
+Get ready to wear a paper hat and tell cheesy jokes.

-- Keep it going.
 Become a volunteer.
-The Royal Voluntary Service operates year-round, and the Liverpool branch is always on the lookout for volunteers to befriend members of the community who may experience isolation.
-You could also try Contact the Elderly who always need a helping hand in arranging social events for people in search of friendship and help you to keep the joy going well into the New Year.
+The Royal Voluntary Service operates year-round.
+And the Liverpool branch is always on the lookout for volunteers.
+They do important work befriending members of the community who may experience isolation at Christmas time.
+You could also try Contact the Elderly who always need a helping hand.
+They arrange social events for people in search of friendship and can help keep the joy going well into the New Year.

 At Halton Stairlifts, we provide support and assistance to customers with mobility issues and their families all year round.
-If you, or someone you know, struggle to access upstairs or needs assistance around the home, contact our expert team for a free consultation to discuss ways to build confidence and improve stair access.
+If you, or someone you know, struggle to access upstairs or needs assistance around the home we can help.
+Contact our expert team for a free consultation to discuss ways to build confidence and improve stair access.
 Or why not ask about our Christmas stairlift delivery?